romshark/Go-1-2-Proposal---Immutability/README.md

 definition in the code instead of relying on the potentially inconsistent documentation.

-If the vendors of this function decide to change the mutability of either any input or output type or the mutability of the object the method operates on - they will have to change the type introducing breaking API changes causing compiler errors and making the user pay attention to whether or not everything's
+If the vendors of this function decide to change the mutability of either an input or output type or the mutability of the object the method operates on - they will have to change the type introducing breaking API changes causing compiler errors and making the user pay attention to whether or not everything's